QuantumLayer Essentials

 QuantumLayer.simple()

-The simple() helper generates a trainable interferometer with angle encoding that has the same number of modes as the input size.
+The simple() helper generates a trainable interferometer with angle encoding that has input size + 1 modes.
 It is convenient for quick experiments, baselines or for machine learning experts without any prior knowledge in quantum machine learning.

 import merlin as ML